 Norway bound its tariffs for agricultural commodities in 1995 as part of its WTO commitments.
-Tariffication of agricultural nontariff barriers as a result of the Uruguay Round led to the replacement of quotas with high ad valorem or specific tariffs on these products.
-According to the WTO, Norway's simple average applied tariff is 43.2 percent for agricultural goods and 0.5 percent for non-agricultural goods.
+Tariffication of agricultural nontariff barriers as a result of the Uruguay Round led to the replacement of several quotas with high ad valorem or specific tariffs on these products.
+According to the WTO, Norway's simple average applied tariff in 2010 was 49.4 percent for agricultural goods and 0.5 percent for non-agricultural goods.

-Although Norway is only 50 percent self-sufficient in agricultural production, it maintains a system that assures that domestic producers - farmers as well as producers in the food processing industry - have little competition until all domestic production has been consumed.
-Tariff rates on agricultural products can range as high as several hundred percent.
+Although Norway is only 50 percent self-sufficient in agricultural production, it maintains tariff rates on agricultural products as high as several hundred percent to ensure that domestic producers farmers as well as producers in the food processing industry, have little competition until all domestic production has been consumed.
 Domestic agricultural shortages and price surges are offset by temporary tariff reductions.
-However, a lack of predictability in tariff adjustments and insufficient advance notification of these adjustments - generally only two days to five days before implementation - favor nearby European suppliers and make imports from the United States, especially of fruits, vegetables and other perishable horticultural products, very difficult.
+However, a lack of predictability in tariff adjustments and insufficient advance notification of these adjustments, generally only two days to five days before implementation, favor nearby European suppliers and make imports from the United States, especially of fruits, vegetables, and other perishable horticultural products, very difficult.
 For a number of processed food products, tariffs are applied based on product formula, requiring the Norwegian importer to provide a detailed disclosure of product contents.
 Many exporters to the Norwegian market refuse to give all requested details and, as a result, their products are subject to maximum tariffs.